dynamsoft-docs/barcode-reader-docs/programming/features/get-barcode-location.md

 ## BarcodeResultItem

 A barcode result is returned as a `BarcodeResultItem` which provides a method `GetLocation` to get the result coordinate points.
 The result points are listed in clockwise order, starting from the top-left point of the barcode area.
-The next section will explore the different code snippets for each suppoorted programming language.
+The next section will explore the different code snippets for each supported programming language.

 ## Code Snippet